If believers do not seek the Holy Spirit for His sake alone, He will seek to comfort, correct, and guide them.

 The grace of the Lord Jesus Christ and the love of God and the fellowship of the Holy Spirit be with you all.
 (2 Corinthians 13:13 NET)

-In our Chrisitan usage of the word “fellowship”, it implies companionship, friendliness, and sociability which is enjoyed when we gather for a church function.
+Our Christian usage of the word “fellowship” implies companionship, friendliness, and sociability, which is enjoyed when we gather for a church function.
 Consequently, there is a danger of thinking that “fellowship of the Holy Spirit” means “companionship with the Holy Spirit.”
 In so doing, some have left the path of sound doctrine by seeking the Holy Spirit and His fulness for His sake alone.
-By seeking interpersonal communication with the Holy Spirit as an end in itself you open yourself up to the snares of Satan and the control of demons.
+By seeking interpersonal communication with the Holy Spirit as an end in itself, you open yourself up to the snares of Satan and the control of demons.
 (1) (2 Corinthians 11:14)

-Realize, the Holy Spirit’s ministry is to glorify the Son (1), and in so doing, He always calls the believer’s attention to the Lord Jesus, never to Himself.
+Realize the Holy Spirit’s ministry is to glorify the Son (1), and in so doing, He always calls the believer’s attention to the Lord Jesus, never to Himself.
 The Lord Jesus must always be central in the life of the Christian.
-Jesus is the One with whom we have fellowship, and it is the Holy Spirit within us (1), making this possible.
+Jesus is the One with whom we have fellowship, and the Holy Spirit within us (1) makes this possible.